code-lab-org/nost-tools/docs/source/operators_guide/modules/publisher_consumer_example.rst

 ------------------

 1. Open two terminal windows.
-2. In the first terminal, start the subscriber:
+2. In the first terminal, start the consumer:

    .. code-block:: console

-       >>> python subscriber.py
+       >>> python consumer.py
        Subscribed to nost_example with binding key nost.example.*
        Waiting for messages.
 To exit press CTRL+C